How to Benchmark a Rhino Context

-For a more in-depth tutorial on how to use Picovoice Console to create a Speech-to-Intent context from scratch, check out this tutorial.
+For a more in-depth tutorial on how to use Picovoice Console to create a Speech-to-Intent context from scratch, see the Rhino quick start.

 Picovoice Console Account

-After you create an Enterprise account, login to the Picovoice Console and go to the Speech-To-Intent page.
+After you create an account, login to the Picovoice Console and go to the Rhino section.

 Test and Submit for Training